Current Employment

 Current & Forthcoming Publications

 I. Gapp.
+2024.
 A Circumpolar Landscape: Art and Environment in Scandinavia and North America, 1890-1930.
 Lund Humphries.
 Northern Lights Series.
-(In Press, forthcoming 2023).

 Edited Works